Skip to content

 6. Execute on Closing Day

-Working Capital Adjustments and True-Ups
+Working Capital Adjustments for AI Companies

-Cross-Border Funds Flow in Asia Pacific
+Cross-Border Funds Flow for AI Transactions in Asia Pacific

 Common Pitfalls and How to Avoid Them